modernben/forge-docs/1.0/servers/nginx-templates.md

 | `SITE` | The site's name, e.g. `laravel.com`.
 This differs from `DOMAINS` as it does not include aliases. |
 | `USER` | The site's user, e.g. `forge`.
 This will be the name of the isolated user. |

-The below shows how variables can be used and formatted, all of which are valid.
+The variables may be used by wrapping them in double "curly braces".
+All of the following examples are examples of valid variable usage:

 <div v-pre>